Biography of George Bragdon

 Waist Gunner, U.S.A.A.F.

 My father's name is George H. Bragdon.
 He was a waist gunner in B17s in the Army Air Force.
-He flew on two aircraft, Sunnies Big Stoop (possibly 42-30452) and Jimmy Boy II, both B17Fs.
+He flew on three aircraft, Sunnies Big Stoop (possibly 42-30452); another aircraft with the same name, and Jimmy Boy II, all B17Fs.
 They landed in North Africa in I believe August of 1943 after getting lost on the original bombing run.

 He was shot down, I believe on January 8, 1944.
 He was on his 21st mission.
 He was shot down the same night the guy who wrote the book "For You the War is Over".
 He was in Stalag17 Jan 8th or so until the end of the war.